Oxdice91/portfolio/README.md

 0xdice is a rising and well-established security researcher, with a proven track record of finding crucial bugs in numerous competitive audits on platforms such as [Code4rena](https://code4rena.com/), [Sherlock](https://audits.sherlock.xyz/), and [Cantina](https://cantina.xyz/opportunities/competitions).
 He has conducted numerous smart contract audits over the years, delivering in-depth security assessments and safeguarding multiple Web3 protocols across various ecosystems.
 His work has helped projects strengthen their codebases and mitigate critical vulnerabilities.
 He is proficient in identifying and exploiting vulnerabilities, with expertise in writing tests.

-For private audits, consulting requests or other inquires, please reach out to me via:
+For private audits, consulting requests, or other inquiries, please reach out to me via:
 - Twitter `@0xdice91`
 - Discord `@0xdice91`